sooseongcom/jeoljeong3/README.md

   * **Module1**: scrollVal(inp) function

 ## License
+1\.
 This repository contains 나눔바른고딕(NanumBarunGothic.ttf), which is copyrighted by Naver Corporation.

+2\.
+Permission\
+2.1.
+CC0 for offline\
+2.2.
+CC0 for School assignment\
+**2.3.
+If you modify and deploy this template, CC BY**